srobo/website/_events/sr2017/southampton-tech-day-march.md

 The Southampton tech days take advantage of the facilities of the University of Southampton, and usually involve a tour of the facilities.

-We are also planning on setting up a mock arena for this tech day
+We are also planning on setting up a mock arena for this tech day.

 ## Directions

+The location of our tech days are on a different campus to that of Kickstart, please check our map!

 * How to [get to campus][soton-campus-directions]